GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 - access the web API at *http://localhost:5000*.

-The both the API and GUI will stay in sync with your code.
+Then both the API and GUI will stay in sync with your code.

 You can tear the system down (destroying the containers) with::